Police2Peace is an innovative community and law enforcement initiative which is quickly evolving nationally.

 Our shared mission is safety, wellness and consciousness.
 Just like everyday life, more can be accomplished through collaboration with one another in the areas we all have in common.
 Here at Police2Peace, we focus on the things that connect us rather than divide us.
 We all want the same things: happiness, peace, prosperity, good health.

-That's why Police2Peace exists: to create better interactions between communities and law enforcement.
-Our first initiative is to work with departments around the country to add a decal which says PEACE OFFICER to their vehicles which currently display the word POLICE on them.
+That's why Police2Peace exists: to enhance and build on interactions between communities and law enforcement.
+Our first initiative is to work with departments around the country to add a decal which says PEACE OFFICER to their vehicles in addition to the word POLICE currently displayed on them.

 Engaged with Departments Around the Country